vellajs/vella/README.md

 A component is just a function which is called once at render time, whose lexical scope can be used to define local state, and which returns or emits `children` (see below for `emit()`).
 It can also be used to define `S.cleanup()` hooks that will be called when the surrounding root/stream/live zone is refreshed or removed.

-A live zone is a function that will wrapped as a contextualized `S` computation (i.e. a dependent stream).
-Depending on the context (`attrs`, `attrsValue` or `children`, it is expected to return a corresponding value (or a stream, or array of values, composable at will).
+A live zone is a function that will be wrapped as a contextualized `S` computation (i.e. a dependent stream).
+Depending on the context (`attrs`, `attrsValue` or `children`), it is expected to return a corresponding value (or a stream, or array of values, composable at will).

 When one of its dependencies is updated, the function is called again and the new result replaces the previous one in the DOM tree (entirely for `children` and `attrValue`, by diffing for `attrs`).

 ### DOMRanges

 A `DOMRange` is an object that represents a portion of the live DOM.
 It has a `parentNode`, which points to the parent of the elements it contains, a `firstNode` and a `lastNode` which are identical for one node ranges, and different for "fragments".
-At last, it contains a "parentDOMRange" which is defined if there are serveral nested DOMRanges that have the same parent (this is an implementation detail, only here for completude).
+At last, it contains a "parentDOMRange" which is defined if there are serveral nested DOMRanges that have the same parent (this is an implementation detail, only here for completeness).

 DOMRanges are a stateful.
 If they represent a live zone, the `firstNode` and `lastNode` will be updated when the zone is redrawn.
 They are used internally for book keeping on redraw, and are also exposed by the `emitWithDOMRange` function.